Mayin/plantstation/docs/readme.md

 ```

 ### Table as Log
-A simple table is used as a log both locally (on MSSQL and MySQL) and on AWS (DynamoDB)
+A simple table is used as a log both locally (on MSSQL and MySQL) and on AWS (DynamoDB).
+In every case, the schema is the same.

 plantstation2log |
 ------------ |